aospapp/aosp/external/autotest/docs/loading-autotest-extension-on-device.md

 ## Loading autotest extension on your device

-1. Enter a Chrome OS chroot.
-Inside of your Chrome OS checkout directory run:
+1. Enter a ChromeOS chroot.
+Inside of your ChromeOS checkout directory run:

     `cros_sdk`

-1. From inside your Chrome OS chroot run:
+1. From inside your ChromeOS chroot run:

-    `test_that $IP_ADDR -b $BOARD dummy_Pass`
+    `test_that $IP_ADDR -b $BOARD stub_Pass`

     This will install the autotestPrivate extension manifest to your device.